 The main benefit of adaptogens is their protective effect on the body against the toxic effects of stress.
 Stressors range from physiological, as in pollution or radiation, to psychological, ranging from mild anxiety to crippling fear.

 Here are 15 of the most popular and well-researched adaptogens that you might consider adding to your own wellness regimen:

 Native to deciduous forests of Canada and the United States, American ginseng (Panax quinquefolius) is a member of the ivy family.
 While exports to China and other Asian countries are common, American ginseng is different from Asian ginseng (Panax ginseng).
 American Ginseng often sells in whole root form, as a tea, or as a powdered or encapsulated dietary supplement.

 Studied benefits include boosting short-term memory, regulating blood sugar, fighting fatigue, and even protecting against cold and flu, as well as the sexual benefits described in the previous section.

 Possible side effects can include itchiness, diarrhea and upset stomach, difficulty sleeping, increased nervousness and anxiety, headaches, and rash.
-American Ginseng is generally regarded as safe, as long as it is taken in appropriate doses (100-3,000 mg daily) for short periods of time up to 12 weeks.
+As adaptogen types go, American Ginseng is generally regarded as safe, as long as it is taken in appropriate doses (100-3,000 mg daily) for short periods of time up to 12 weeks.
 However, it is known to decrease the effectiveness of the blood thinner warfarin.
-And it may cause moderate impact on the effectiveness of certain antidepressants and diabetes medications (for more on drug interactions, click here).
+And it may cause a moderate impact on the effectiveness of certain antidepressants and diabetes medications (for more on drug interactions, click here).